ICC arrest warrant against PM Benjamin Netanyahu. Now what? – DW – 11/21/2024

 What type of criminal case did the ICC bring against Netanyahu?

-The International Criminal Court only investigates individuals and only becomes active when a person is suspected of being responsible for one of four core crimes: genocide, war crimes, crimes against humanity, or starting a war of aggression.
+The International Criminal Court only investigates individuals and becomes active when a person is suspected of being responsible for one of four core crimes: genocide, war crimes, crimes against humanity or starting a war of aggression.

 The ICC has been looking into possible war crimes committed by Israel since 2021.
 At the same time, the court has also been investigating similar accusations leveled against Hamas fighters.
-Moreover, investigations are currently ongoing in regard to acts of violence committed by Israeli settlers in the West Bank.
+Investigations are also currently ongoing with regard to acts of violence committed by Israeli settlers in the occupied West Bank.

 According to Gaza's Health Ministry, Israel's military response to the attack has killed more than 44,000 people, though these numbers cannot be independently verified.
 A July report by the medical journal The Lancet estimated there could be "up to 186,000 or even more" deaths attributable to the violence in Gaza.

-Note: This article was originally written in German.
-It was first published on April 30, 2024, and has been updated with new developments on May 21, 2024 and November 21, 2024.